Pregnancy life changes in week 28

 fetal-development-week-27

 It is in this week that the third and final trimester begins.
-At this point, you’ll possibly visit your doctor or perhaps your midwife every two weeks.
+At this point, till 29 weeks, you’ll possibly visit your doctor or perhaps your midwife every two weeks.
 Later, at 36 weeks, you’ll shift to weekly visits.

 As per your risk factors, the healthcare provider may suggest repeating the blood tests for HIV and syphilis now.
 He may also do cultures for chlamydia and gonorrhoea, so as to be sure of your status before the delivery.
-Moreover, if the result of the glucose screening test was high and you haven’t had the follow-up testing, you’ll shortly be given the three-hour glucose tolerance test.
+Moreover, if the result of the glucose screening test was high and you haven’t had the follow-up testing, you’ll shortly be given the three-hour glucose tolerance test as instructed by the American College of Obstetricians and Gynecologists.

 Also, if the blood work taken at your first prenatal visit revealed that you’re Rh-negative, you’ll receive an injection of Rh immunoglobulin to block your body from producing antibodies that could attack your baby’s blood.
 If the baby is Rh-positive, then you’ll get another shot of Rh immunoglobulin after you deliver your baby.

-By this time, some women may feel a repulsive “creepy-crawly” sensation in their lower legs and an irresistible drive to move them while attempting to relax or sleep.
+By this time, some women may feel a repulsive “creepy-crawly” sensation in their lower legs and an irresistible drive to move them while attempting to relax or sleep or even back pain.
 If this feeling is at least temporarily reduced when you move, you may have what’s identified as restless legs syndrome or RLS.

 No one actually knows for sure what causes the restless legs syndrome, but it’s almost common for expectant mothers.
 You can try stretching or perhaps rubbing your legs, and cut down on caffeine, which can make the indications worse.
 You can ask your healthcare provider if you should try iron supplements, which can sometimes reduce RLS.